Jackson appears to remain ‘on track’ for confirmation, senators say

 Three GOP senators — Susan M. Collins (Maine), Lindsey O. Graham (S.C.) and Lisa Murkowski (Alaska) — voted in favor of Jackson’s nomination to the U.S. Court of Appeals for the D.C.
 Circuit.
 Graham questioned Jackson aggressively during the hearings but would not tell reporters Thursday whether he had made a final decision.
 Collins and Murkowski, who each met privately with Jackson this month, said this week that they had not yet made their decisions.

-Jackson allies believe a larger group of GOP senators could be in play — including Sen. Mitt Romney (R-Utah), who said he would give Jackson a fresh look after opposing her circuit court confirmation — and a clutch of retiring senators including Roy Blunt (R-Mo.) and Rob Portman (R-Ohio), who could be moved by the historic nature of Jackson’s nomination.
+Jackson allies believe a larger group of GOP senators could be in play — including Sen. Mitt Romney (R-Utah), who said he would give Jackson a fresh look after opposing her circuit court confirmation, and a clutch of retiring senators including Roy Blunt (R-Mo.) and Rob Portman (R-Ohio), who could be moved by the historic nature of Jackson’s nomination.
 None have announced a final decision.

 Meanwhile, Democrats have brushed off some of the nastiest attacks that Jackson faced in the hearing room, including accusations that she has been soft on those charged with child pornography offenses.
 Sen. Joe Manchin III (D-W.Va.), who has played a role in tanking some of Biden’s most controversial nominations, told reporters this week that he simply did not trust Sen. Josh Hawley (R-Mo.), the young senator who first launched the attack.